rm511130/Tanzu-Workshop-TKGI/WIP.md

 curl http://user1.pks4u.com:3000/5; echo
 ```

-- Did you notice how many layers were used to create the Docker Image of your GoLang factorial program?
+- Did you notice in the build logs how many layers were used to create the Docker Image of your GoLang factorial program?
-- Execute the following commands, one by one, to learn more about your Docker Image:
+- Execute the following commands, one-by-one, to learn more about your Docker Image:

 ```
 docker image inspect fact